 - Humana: COVID-19 diagnostic tests are 100 percent covered for Medicare Advantage plan holders in all circumstances and for members insured through employer plans if the test is ordered by a health care professional.
 Out-of-pockets costs for COVID-19 treatment are waived for the 2022 plan year for Medicare Advantage members, but standard copays, coinsurance and deductibles apply for people with employer plans.

 - Kaiser Permanente: No-cost testing is available to members.
 COVID-19 treatment is subject to your policy's cost-sharing provisions.

-- United Healthcare: No cost-sharing for FDA-approved diagnostic tests ordered by a health care professional or for testing-related visits, whether in or out of network, for the duration of the public health emergency, which is currently scheduled to end on Jan.
-20, 2021.
-Cost-sharing for COVID-19 treatment for individual and employer group members but is waived for Medicare Advantage plans through March 31.
+- United Healthcare: No out-of-pocket costs for FDA-approved diagnostic tests ordered by a health care professional or for testing-related visits, whether in or out of network, for the duration of the federal public health emergency.
+Standard cost-sharing applies for COVID-19 treatment for individual and employer group members but is waived for Medicare Advantage plans through March 31.

 Is Medicare covering COVID-19 vaccines, testing and treatment?